jhipster/jhipster-sample-app-nocache/README.md

 ## Building for production

-To optimize the sampleNoCache client for production, run:
+To optimize the jhipsterNoCacheSampleApplication client for production, run:

     ./mvnw -Pprod clean package